-I’ve owned and used a 2-person Black Diamond Firstlight Tent for 8 years now and it’s the oldest tent that I own.
-I mainly use it for winter camping and car camping and still love it because it’s lightweight, breathable, and very easy to pitch.
+The freestanding 2-person Black Diamond FirstLight Tent the oldest tent that I own.
+I mainly use it for winter backpacking and still love it because it’s lightweight, freestanding, and fast to set up.

-As you can see, the walls of the FirstLight are very steep and the tent sheds snow very well, making it a favorite with climbers and mountaineers in winter conditions.
-The head room in the tent is also very high, making it possible to sit up inside or to hang a gear loft for drying wet gear.
+The walls of the FirstLight are very steep and the tent sheds snow very well, making it a favorite with climbers and mountaineers in winter conditions.
+The headroom in the tent is also very good, making it possible to sit up inside or to hang a gear loft for drying wet gear.

-At night, I try to keep the back window and door as wide open as possible, even in winter, to eliminate all internal condensation at night.
-Without the windows open, this tent does experience moderate internal condensation despite the Epic fabric walls.
-Honestly, I don’t consider this to be much of a problem in winter because every 4 season tent I’ve ever tried suffers from intense internal condensation if its doors, windows or porch are not left wide open at night to vent moisture.
+At night, I try to keep the back window and door as wide open as possible, even in winter, to eliminate internal condensation at night.
+Without the windows open, this tent does experience moderate internal condensation despite breathable fabric walls.
+Honestly, I don’t consider this to be much of a problem in winter because every 4 season tent I’ve ever tried suffers from internal condensation if its doors, windows or porch are not left wide open at night to vent moisture.

 When packed, the body of the FirstLight makes a nice compact bundle that’s about the size of my down summit jacket, when compressed into a stuff sack.
 With all of the gear I need to carry in winter, having a small tent like this helps me get away with a smaller and lighter backpack, with a capacity of 4000 cubic inches (65 liters).
 The tent poles, packed in a separate silnylon sack, are easily jammed into my pack compartment or strapped to my external compression straps.